haribharadwaj/syllabi/CSD1237_NeurosciComm.md

 assignments, case/research presentations, or exams.
 However, please do *not* share explicit solutions to assignments, exams etc.
-You are also encouraged to share any ideas, articles, videos, or other resources related to hearing preservation and restoration that you think would be interesting and/or beneficial to others.
+You are also encouraged to share any ideas, articles, videos, or other resources related to neuroscience of communication that you think would be interesting and/or beneficial to others.

 ## Assignments and projects